ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 In case the device becomes unresponsive due to a corrupted or incompatible firmware (e.g., incomplete upload or incorrect image), it is possible to manually enter bootloader mode:

 1. **Power off** the modem.
 2. **Short the CTS and GND pins** on the modem's UART connector (6-pin JST-GH).
-(Using tweezer is good option)
+(Using tweezers is a good option)
-   * If you're using the TFUSBSERIAL01, these pins are accessible on JST-GH connector after removing the enclosure.
+   * If you're using the TFUSBSERIAL01, these pins are accessible on the JST-GH connector after removing the enclosure.
 3. **Power on** the modem while keeping the short in place.
 4. The **LED should remain solid**, indicating that the modem is in bootloader mode.
 5. Remove the short between CTS and GND once programming begins.